 General principlesSection titled General principles

-Dynamic vars are additional information on the session that can be used to segment users.
+Dynamic variables are additional information on the session that can be used to segment sessions.

 For example, they can include information on the A/B Test variations displayed to the current user.

 LimitsSection titled Limits